briis/hass-weatherflow2mqtt/README.md

 ## Creating a Weather Entity

-If you have enabled the *Forecast*, then there is a possibility to create a Weather Entity, that can be used in all the different Lovelace Cards there is for *Weather*.
+If you have enabled the *Forecast* option, then there is a possibility to create a Weather Entity, that can be used in all the different Lovelace Cards there is for *Weather*.
 We will do this by using the [Weather Template](https://www.home-assistant.io/integrations/weather.template/).
 The naming of the sensors might vary based on your configuration, so check that if it does not work.

 Edit `configuration.yaml` and insert the following: